 4. Eat Aebleskiver ala mode & try authentic Danish dishes

-If you’re a foodie, your first stop in Solvang has to be at Solvang Restaurant.
-Speaking of which, on our getaway to Solvang, this was out 1st stop to grab lunch.
+If you’re a foodie, your first stop during your visit has to be at Solvang Restaurant.
+This was out 1st stop to grab lunch.

 If you don’t have time for a sit-down breakfast or lunch, you can get the Aebleskivers to go.
 Make sure to order them a la mode.
 The ice cream, raspberry sauce & Aebleskiver combination was amazing.
 I’d order it all the time if we are from Solvang.